-Formal Advice encompasses the issuance of formal written policies, procedures, guidance, or interpretations of privacy requirements for circumstances or business processes, which have been drafted or authorized by the CPCLO and approved as official agency policy by Department leadership, to respond to issues or concerns regarding safeguards for privacy and civil liberties.
+Formal advice encompasses the issuance of formal written policies, procedures, guidance, or interpretations of privacy requirements for circumstances or business processes.
+This advice has been drafted or authorized by the CPCLO and approved as official agency policy by Department leadership to respond to issues or concerns regarding safeguards for privacy and civil liberties.
 Examples of formal advice and responses to advice provided may include issuance of regulations, orders, guidance, agreements, or training.
-One example of formal advice is the privacy training that the Department conducted through its Computer Security Awareness Training to 136,379 DOJ employees and contractors during this fiscal year.
+One example of formal advice is the privacy training that the Department conducted through its Computer Security Awareness Training (CSAT) that was provided to 136,379 DOJ employees and contractors during this fiscal year.
+This quarter, OPCL also published the Department's 2012 edition of the "Overview of the Privacy Act of 1974."12